aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/slicers/change-slicer-properties/_index.md

 ## **Possible Usage Scenarios**

-There might be situations where you may want to change the properties of the Slicer such as placement or row height.
+There might be situations where you want to change the properties of the slicer, such as its placement or row height.
 Aspose.Cells for JavaScript via C++ provides you with the option to update these properties.

 ## **Change Slicer Properties**

 Please see the following sample code.
 It loads the [sample Excel file](sampleCreateSlicerToExcelTable.xlsx) that contains a table.
-It then creates the slicer based on the first column and changes its properties like row height, width, is printable, title, etc. It saves the workbook as [outputChangeSlicerProperties.xlsx](outputChangeSlicerProperties.xlsx).
+It then creates the slicer based on the first column and changes its properties such as row height, width, printable status, title, etc. It saves the workbook as [outputChangeSlicerProperties.xlsx](outputChangeSlicerProperties.xlsx).

 ## **Sample Code**